MarceloCassani/Odin-Project-Journey/README.md

 # Odin-Project-Journey
-Contains all exercises and code written while taking the Odin Project couse
+Contains all exercises and code written while taking The Odin Project couse